frederickaplan/fdh/files/PART2/fdh-2-6.md

 ## 2. Information extraction

 Text Understanding aims at extracting information from texts.
+Basic atom of this information extraction are called Named Entities.
+Named Entities include Persons, Organisation and Places.
+In a typical news article, 30% of the words are Named Entities.

-(Section inspired by : Ehrmann, Romanello, Clematide NE processing in Digital Humanities, Utrecht, July 2019)
+(The rest of section inspired by : Ehrmann, Romanello, Clematide NE processing in Digital Humanities, Utrecht, July 2019)

-Example :

-How can one correctly identify and categorise information fragments into a coherent information space?

 **Unstructured Text**